Spinor Bose-Einstein condensates: Dipolar Bose-Einstein condensates

 In Ref.~\cite{Yi2007}, the phase diagram in a 3D lattice is also investigated, where dipole moments are polarized along the $z$-axis.
-For $c_{\rm dd}>0$, the DDI is attractive in the $z$ direction and repulsive in the $xy$ direction.
-Hence, the DW phase forms a checkerboard-type pattern on the $xy$ plane and it is uniform in the $z$ direction.
+For $c_{\rm dd}>0$, the DDI is attractive in the $z$ direction and repulsive in the $x$-$y$ direction.
+Hence, the DW phase forms a checkerboard-type pattern on the $x$-$y$ plane and it is uniform in the $z$ direction.
 The density pattern in the SS phase reflects the same symmetry as the DW phase.
 On the other hand, for $c_{\rm dd}<0$, layers of high-density sites align along the $z$ direction due to the repulsive interaction.
 Hence, layered DW and SS phases emerge perpendicular to the $z$-axis.

-Recently, Menotti et al.~\cite{Menotti2007} studied a polarized dipolar gas in a 2D optical lattice beyond the ground state.
-They have shown that there exist many metastable states in the insulator region depending on the cutoff length $\lambda_{\rm c}$.
+Menotti {\it et al}.~\cite{Menotti2007} studied a polarized dipolar gas in a 2D optical lattice beyond the ground state.
+They have shown that there exist many metastable states in the insulator region.
 The number of metastable states and pattern variations increases rapidly with the number of lattice sites.
-Metastable states also appear in magnetic domains in solid-state ferromagnets, classical ferrofulids, and quantum ferrofluids (see the next subsection), and they appear to be a characteristic consequence of long-range interactions.
+Metastable states also appear in magnetic domains in solid-state ferromagnets, classical ferrofulids, and quantum ferrofluids, an analogue of which is discussed in the next subsection.